DecayingEagle/CardAdventures/CardAdventures/DesignDoc.md

 ## Easter eggs
 * Faker mode
-  * Instead of card battle you have to juggle between 4 different games (to be decided) that will be randomly selected.
+  * Instead of card battle you have to juggle between 4 different games (to be decided) that will be randomly selected, but u get a boost for something (to be decided).